-Those improvements mean lots of new models, which means lots of great smartwatch deals and smartwatch sales.
-Our technology scans all the key retailers to find the very best deals and the cheapest smartwatch prices: let’s compare the specs to find the smartwatch that’s best for you and the best price you can pick it up for.
+Those improvements mean lots of new models, which means lots of great smartwatch prices.
+Our technology scans all the key retailers to find the very best deals.
+We're also comparing the specs against those prices to make sure you're picking up the best fitness smartwatch deals for you.

 While the latest Apple Watch doesn't offer any major revolutions in the way people connect with their iPhones through their wrists, it does offer some unique features over the previous generation.
 For starters, your screen will remain on meaning you can subtly check the time, or just catch up on notifications whenever you need to.
 This is a great feature that instantly fixes many of early Watch adopters' biggest issues with ease of access, and the largest change to hit the series with this upgrade.

 Other than that you're getting more onboard storage and a few minor improvements at a premium smartwatch price.
 Though the Series 4 is now out of production, you're likely to find better deals from retailers on the older model than you will for the latest.
 You can find plenty more Apple Watch 5 prices and deals right here on TechRadar.

 The Apple Watch 3 is now the cheapest model in the current Apple Watch range and excellent value for money.
 Available in 38mm and 42mm models with a 1.5-inch and 1.65-inch OLED display respectively, it looks similar to the Series 5 and almost identical to its predecessor but its screen is brighter, its processor is 70% faster and its wireless chip 50% more energy efficient than the Series 2.

 It added a barometric altimeter to the existing sensors (optical heart-rate sensing, accelerometer, gyroscope and ambient light sensor) and retains the 18-hour battery life and 50m water-resistance of the Series 2.